kosmos-industrie40/kosmos-analyses-cloud-connector/README.md

 endpoints, where you can execute actions on the analyse result, kosmos contracts, sensor data, machine learning models.

-To download the full project please use `git clone --recursvice`.
+To download the full project please use `git clone --recursive`.
 To execute all test cases, we are using a git submodule.

 ## Content